ElkeCodes/elkecodesblog/src/pages/posts/why-i-chose-astro-for-this-blog/index.md

 I had this basic blog up and running faster than I expected.
 The straightforward setup, intuitive structure, helpful documentation made the entire process smooth, even with a newborn demanding my attention between commits.
 I have to mention the [official tutorial](https://docs.astro.build/en/tutorial/0-introduction/) for being so clear and easy to follow, that saved me a lot of time and looking things up.
+Overall, I'm very happy with Astro and would definitely recommend it.
+Whether you're a junior developer taking your first steps into web development or an experienced developer like me, it's worth checking out.

 Now that the foundation is in place, it’s time for the real challenge: actually writing.
 No more hiding behind code.
 It's time to share thoughts, experiments, and lessons learned, one blogpost at a time.